 When STATE is IDLE or when, for the type of PHY in operation, CCA is determined by a single channel, the channel-list parameter is absent.
 Otherwise, it carries a set indicating which channels are busy.
 The channel-list parameter in a PHY-CCA.indication primitive generated by a VHT STA contains at most a single element.
 Table 8-5 defines the members of this set.
+In case of an EDMG STA, the channel-list parameter contains the primary and secondary and may contain the secondary1 and secondary2, the RX-antenna-ID parameter indicates one or set of IDs of the DMG antennas in which the channel indication is provided.

 30.3.8 CCA sensitivity The start of a valid 2.16 GHz EDMG PPDU at a receive power level greater than the minimum sensitivity for a 2.16 GHz SC PPDU using MCS 1 shall cause the receiver to issue a PHY-CCA.indication(BUSY)